 One missile, many missions

-"The missile was put through its paces and exceeded all expectations during rigorous and complex multiple target scenarios," said Mike Campisi, Raytheon Missile Systems' senior SM-6 program director.
+"The missile was put through its paces and exceeded all expectations during rigorous and complex, multiple-target scenarios," said Mike Campisi, Raytheon’s SM-6 senior program director.

 The SM-6 missile is a key component of the Navy’s Naval Integrated Fire Control – Counter Air mission and is deployable on 60 surface ships.
 Raytheon has delivered nearly 450 SM-6 missiles to the Navy.
 Final assembly of the missile takes place at the company’s production facility at Redstone Arsenal in Huntsville, Alabama.

 Last year, the U.S. Department of Defense approved the sale of the SM-6 missile to several allied nations seeking to bolster their shipbuilding programs.